ryecode/etiket.com/README.md

+#etiket.com client
-#Copy of FrontEnd for etiket.com, a collab Capstone Project for KodeGo Bootcamp.
+#-> Copy of FrontEnd for etiket.com, a collab Capstone Project for KodeGo Bootcamp.